openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 The potential values of `pii_retirement` are:

 - retained (intentionally kept for legal reasons)
-- local_api (an API exists in this repository for retiring this information)
+- local_api (information can be retired using an API/code which exists in this repository)
-- consumer_api (the consumer of this data must implement an API for retiring this information)
+- consumer_api (information must be retired in the encompassing project which must implement an API/code for retiring this information)
-- third_party (a third party API exists to retire this data)
+- third_party (information must be retired using an existing third party API)

 These can be combined, so that a library that has a retirement API built in, but that requires integration into the consuming application would have `.. pii_retirement:: local_api, consumer_api`.
 Spaces between the entries are optional.